-DuPont State Recreational Forest – also known as DuPont Forest or DuPont State Forest — is 10,473-acres of forest, hiking trails, and waterfalls.
+DuPont State Recreational Forest – also known as DuPont Forest or DuPont State Forest – encompasses 10,473 acres of forest land, hiking trails, and waterfalls.

 Within 7 miles of moderately easy and well-cleared trails, you can hike Hooker Falls, Triple Falls, High Falls, and Bridal Veil Falls.

 After DuPont, we recommend heading to Hendersonville for apple orchards, wine, beer, and food.